axoplasma/AxoInstruct/README.md

 OUTGOING_OSC_PORT = 7006
 OSC_DEVICE_IP_ADDRESS = 192.168.0.255
 ```
+Notes:
-Note: In this case, the broadcast address x.x.x.255 of a local network is used.
+In this case, the broadcast address x.x.x.255 of a local network is used.
 This way, the OSC messages can be received by any device in the 192.168.0.x address range
-4. On your mobile device, have TouchOSC app installed and open the `AxoInstruct.touchosc` file on your device.
-More information on TouchOSC installation and template file transfer, refer to the [TouchOSC homepage](https://hexler.net/products/touchosc)
-5. Find a folder for your cuelist XML file and remember the location.
-You will need the file path for setting up AxoInstruct in your Ableton Live set.